elastos/Elastos.Wiki/docs/2.learn/architecture.md

 ![image](/docs/assets/start/architecture.png)

+The Elastos blockchain structure is based on the existing cryptocurrency systems design first introduced by Bitcoin.
+This includes requirements for block authentication such as the previous block hash, the Merkle tree root hash, a nonce for the consensus algorithm, timestamps, difficulty goals, and more.

+Elastos improves on the current digital currency experience and adopts a sidechain design philosophy.
+The sidechain is the foundation for running Dapps on Elastos, while the Elastos main chain structure provides infrastructure and support for the sidechains and enables convenient asset transfer.

 ## Elastos Components

 Interwoven within our ecosystem are five key platform components, which are unique decentralized service offerings that projects can choose to integrate within their dApps.